georgesnow/MacPassRevealer/README.md

 User feedback is welcome.

 Important Notes:

-The keyboard shortcut is hard configured for Control+Option+` Single click while unhide MacPass
+-The keyboard shortcut is hard configured for Control+Option+`

+-Single click while unhide MacPass

-Option click will quit MacPass
+-Option click will quit MacPass

-Contrl double click will display a menu (Currently, only an option to Quit MacPass)
+-Contrl double click will display a menu (Currently, only an option to Quit MacPass)

 Other Notes: